PedroGXV/phoso/SECURITY.md

 ## Supported Versions

-- Only the last version o PhoSo is supported (you can find it on the master branch pubspec.yaml file)
+- Only the last version o PhoSo is supported (find it here: github.com/PedroGXV/PhoSo#version)

 ## Reporting a Vulnerability